BIGJRA/BIGJRA.github.io/rejuv.md

 Finally, we get to obtain the *Mega-Z Ring!* This allows us to use Z-Moves as well as Mega Evolve our Pokemon!

-Relationship Point Choices:*
+Relationship Point Choices:

-*            - Thank you, everyone!
+- Thank you, everyone!
 (Melia +2, Ren +2, Aelita +3, Damien
 +1, Alexandra +3, Erin +1)
 - I can't believe it...
 (Melia +1, Aelita +2, Ren +1, Erin
 +1)
 - Cool...
 I guess.
 (Aelita -1, Melia -1, Alexandra -2, Erin
 -1, Venam -1, Ren -1, Allen +5, Alice +5)

 Again, Allen is a real one.